chickendinosaur/url/README.md

-Url parsing method meant to mimic node's parse() method from the 'url' package.
+Url parsing method meant to mimic node's parse() method response object and parameters (no plan to add the slashesDenoteHost parameter) from the 'url' package.
 It takes a very minimalist approach to supply the least amount of overhead, garbage, and performance.
 Made this to be used in browser routing solutions.
+I was after file size while being after to use as many characters as possible in the path params or query params and keep it as fast as possible when parsing the query string.

+### Rules
+* Assumes the hash is at the end of the url.

 [Node's 'url' API reference](https://nodejs.org/docs/latest/api/url.html)

-## TODO

-* Replicate 3rd parameter @param slashesDenoteHost {Boolean}

 ---